Here’s all the new stuff in Apple’s latest security document

 The bounty program gets a nod in the new whitepaper, which notes that hackers can participate even if they haven’t received an invite.
 “In order to be eligible for an Apple Security Bounty, researchers are required to provide a clear report and working proof of concept.
 The vulnerability must affect the latest shipping iOS and where relevant the latest hardware.
 The exact payment amount will be determined after review by Apple,” the paper explains.

-There are a few other tweaks (helpfully highlighted on Github) but that’s everything major in this update.Featured Image: Bryce Durbin/TechCrunch
+There are a few other tweaks (helpfully highlighted on GitHub), but that’s everything major in this update.Featured Image: Bryce Durbin/TechCrunch

 0